 There’s an optional social event that I really don’t want to attend?
 No can do, I’ve got a sister at home who needs me.

-Home responsibilities aren’t just things I have to do, but protections from unreasonable demands and scheduling vampires that would eat up all my time while delivering little of value in return.
-Caring for my sister offers balance in my life, and it’s a convenient excuse in a world that too often demands that people be always “on” and always working.
+Home responsibilities aren’t just things I have to do, but protections from unreasonable demands and scheduling vampires that would eat up all my time while delivering little value in return.
+Caring for my sister offers balance in my life.
+Also, it’s a convenient excuse in a world that too often demands that people be always “on” and always working.

 I like to step away to spend time with my sister.
-I have fun with her, and then when I return to school or work, I’m recharged and ready to go.
+I have fun with her.
+Then, when I return to work, I’m recharged and ready to go.

 3. Getting along with her is easy.